simeononsecurity/simeononsecurity.ch/content/articles/fundamentals-of-coding_-languages-you-should-know/index.en.md

 * Java has a large and active community of developers, which means there is a wealth of resources and support available.
 * Java is highly scalable and can handle high volumes of traffic and data.
-* Java is used in a wide range of industries, including finance, healthcare, and e-commerce.
+* Java is used in many industries, including finance, healthcare, and e-commerce.
 * Java is compatible with other programming languages and can be easily integrated with existing systems.

 If you're interested in learning Java, there are many online tutorials, courses, and books available to help you get started.
 With its robustness, versatility, and widespread use, Java is a language that every programmer should consider learning.